 In 1967, following 30 years of efforts by the parish, the congregation welcomed the installation of a beautiful Laukhuff organ which was built in West Germany and shipped to Bozeman for reassembly.
 The organ, which is central to worship at St. James, weighs 6 tons and is worth its weight in gold.

 Parish-based college ministry remains a priority at St. James.
-Eugenie Drayton served as Campus Chaplain, providing numerous programs on and off-campus for students, faculty and staff, for 7 years.
+Eugenie Drayton served as Campus Chaplain, providing numerous programs on and off-campus for students, faculty and staff, for many years.
 Ecumenically, St. James is associated with Lutheran, Methodist and Presbyterian ministries at Christus.
 Fr.
-Clark serves as chaplain to the university community.
+Clark currenlty serves as chaplain to the university community.

 On December 1, 1999, the parish purchased property across the street owned by Grace Bible Church.
 The property is now home to St. James' Canterbury House and Park, the St. James parking lot and a basketball court.
 The Park was designed and developed by parishioners and is used today for baptisms, weddings and fellowship activities.
 Baptisms are celebrated at a font donated by Al & Arlene Fiscus, who have also donated a sculptured metal cross, which stands amidst the flowers, and a beautifully carved marble tablet featuring the Ten Commandments that have been placed in the garden adjacent to the nave.
 The aforementioned font is made of pink Montana granite and weighs nearly 2 tons.